Patient Peer Support

 Prospective peer support volunteers must:

-- Complete a one-time training event.
+- Complete a one-time training event or 1-1 email option.

 - Make a commitment to uphold the values and mission of UCSF.